FranciscoDiazPaccot73/fdiazpaccot/src/content/blog/en/webpack-stats-file.md

 <br />

-Hasta este punto hemos desarrollado el CLI para ejecutarlo en cualquiera de nuestras aplicaciones, pero esto se limita únicamente a un entorno local.
-Podemos llevarlo un paso más allá e integrarlo directamente en nuestros PRs, lo que nos permitirá controlar cada Pull Request que se envíe a nuestra rama principal.
+Up to this point we have developed the CLI to run in any of our applications, but this is limited to a local environment only.
+We can take it a step further and integrate it directly into our PRs, which will allow us to control every Pull Request that is sent to our main branch.

 <p style="color:#e9552f;margin-top:32px;margin-bottom:16px;font-size:20px;font-weight:600">
-4- CLI desde una Github Action
+4- CLI from a Github Action
 </p>

-Para ejecutar nuestro CLI desde un GitHub Action, primero debemos publicarlo.
-Una forma eficiente de hacer esto automáticamente (cada vez que actualicemos nuestro CLI) es creando un GitHub Action específicamente para esta tarea.
+To run our CLI from a GitHub Action, we must first publish it.
+An efficient way to do this automatically (every time we update our CLI) is to create a GitHub Action specifically for this task.

 <br />

-Para lograr esto, necesitaríamos generar un token desde nuestro perfil de npm y luego agregar ese token como una variable secreta dentro de GitHub.
-En este ejemplo, llamémoslo <i>NPM_AUTH_TOKEN</i>.
-Luego, podemos tener un archivo llamado publish.yml dentro de la carpeta <i>.github/workflows</i> en nuestro repositorio, donde configuraremos el flujo de trabajo para publicar nuestro paquete en npm.
+To accomplish this, we would need to generate a token from our npm profile and then add that token as a secret variable within GitHub.
+In this example, let's call it <i>NPM_AUTH_TOKEN</i>.
+Then, we can have a file called publish.yml inside the <i>.github/workflows</i> folder in our repository, where we will configure the workflow to publish our package in npm.

 <br />